 Being successful in the world takes one key ingredient.

 Talent?
 Yes, talent helps, but talent alone will get you only so far.
 We all know of talented people who don’t end up being successful.
 So is it status, money, luck, opportunity?
-Well all those things contribute to being successful, but even with all of those things, there is still one key ingredient missing.
+Well, all those things contribute to being successful, but even with all of those things, there is still one key ingredient missing.
 Commitment.
 Commitment is the key ingredient to success.
 We see examples of this all around us.
 Take the Beatles for instance.
 The Beatles are one of the most successful rock and roll bands in the history of music, but did you know that before they ever hit the shores of America, John Lennon and Paul McCartney had been playing together for about seven years?
-It was in 1960 when they got a gig to play in Hamburg, Germany.
-And unlike other places they played at, in Hamburg they would play from five to eight hours straight.
+It was in 1960 when they played a gig in Hamburg, Germany.
+And unlike other places they played at, in Hamburg they would play five to eight hours straight.
 John once said in an interview about their time in Germany, “We got better and got more confidence.
-We couldn’t help it with all the experience playing all not long….
+We couldn’t help it with all the experience playing all night long….
 In Liverpool, we’d only ever done one-hour sessions, and we just used to do our best numbers, the same ones, at every one.
 In Hamburg, we had to play for eight hours, so we really had to find a new way of playing.”
 It was because of this large amount of time playing together, constantly finding new ways to challenge themselves and become better, that pushed them to a whole other level of talent and it was the difference between long-term success and short-lived fame.
 It’s what made the Beatles into the Beatles instead of Dexy’s Midnight Runners.
-Who is that?
+Who is that you might be wondering?
 Exactly.

 Malcolm Gladwell called this level of commitment the 10,000 Hour Rule.